• Skip to primary navigation

 The past two years, the Wine Pairing Weekend group has focused on BIPOC owned wineries and BIPOC winemakers in the month of February.
 For the one of those, I made Black-eyed Peas with Collard Greens, which I paired with Maison Noir OPP.
 I also had a fun interview with winery owner, André Hueston Mack – you can check out this clip on his inspiration to get into wine, or the full interview here.

-This past year, I made this Spicy Berbere Lentil Chili from Flights and Food.
+This past year, I made the Spicy Berbere Lentil Chili from Flights and Food.
 I came across this recipe as part of the Eat the Culture network of bloggers which focuses on Black foodways.
 Marwin is also part of that network, a good resource for those interested in learning more about the culinary traditions of the African diaspora.

 I’ve also enjoyed The Rise: Black Cooks and the Soul of American Food.
 This book by Chef Marcus Samuelsson is a great resource on the vast contributions of Black Americans to our food culture.